Suryansh-rana-85/deltaDemo/README.md

 # deltaDemo
-This is a demo for Git and Github class.
+This is a demo for Git &amp; Github class.

+# Teacher
+Shradha khapra

+# Student
+Delta Student